Do I need to take an entrance exam after graduating with my undergraduate degree?

 If you are planning on going to:

 Then you are looking at taking either the GRE or the GMAT.
 Typically when people think of business school they think of the GMAT.
 However, a majority of the top business programs in the United States, and many abroad, also accept the GRE.
-Contact the business schools you are interested in to make certain which exam(s) they require.
+Contact the business school you are interested in to make certain which exam(s) are accepted.

 To find out more information about the GMAT and resources for preparation click here.

 Then you are looking at taking the LSAT as this is the commonly required exam for law schools.
-However, there are four exceptions.
-Currently the University of Arizona, Georgetown Law, Northwestern University Pritzker School of Law and Harvard take the GRE or the LSAT.
+However, there is a growing list of schools beginning to accept either the LSAT or the GRE.
+To see which schools are currently accepting the GRE, click here.
 To find out more information about the LSAT and resources for preparation click here.